GelatoGenesis/rdf-analyst/README.md

 It communicates over HTTP with C-SPARQL enginge and RabbitHub.
 Configuration parameters of those can be found at src/main/resources.

 Only dependency needed to build the application is Java 7.
-The rest (including gradle it self which is the build tool) will be downloaded by the build script.
+The rest (including gradle itself which is the build tool) will be downloaded by the build script.

 Before building the app for the first time make a copy of each property file in src/main/resources and remove -example from the end of the property file name.
 In the newly created property files change the properties to mach your setup.